darcyabjones/pante/README.md

 Available profiles for containerised software environments are:

-- `singularity` - Use a pre-built singularity image containing all non-proprietary software available from https://cloud.sylabs.io/library/darcyabjones/default/pante.
+- `singularity` - Use a pre-built singularity image containing all non-proprietary software available from https://cloud.sylabs.io/library/kristinagagalova/default/pante2.
-- `singularity_indiv` - Uses individual singularity images for each tool build locally and stored in `containers/singularity`.
-- `singularity_plus` - Uses an extended version of the pre-built image which you must build locally and is stored as `containers/singularity/pante-plus.sif`.
-  Alternatively you could use the argument `-with-singularity path/to/pante-plus.sif`.
 - `docker` - Use a pre-build docker container.
 Like `singularity`.
-Available from https://cloud.docker.com/repository/docker/darcyabjones/pante.
+Available from https://hub.docker.com/r/kristinagagalova/pante2.
-- `docker_indiv` - Use individual docker images which must be built locally.
-Like `singularity_indiv`.
-- `docker_plus` - Like `singularity_plus` but with docker.

 If you don't specify a software environment profile, it is assumed that all dependencies are installed locally and available on your `PATH`.